 One of the tragedies of our time is a flawed perception of a chasm between believer and nonbeliever.
 The fact is we are all brothers in the same boat.
 Neither believer nor nonbeliever can prove his opinion is the right one and that makes us all equals and brothers.
 In that context we are all believers because our opinions are based solely upon our respective beliefs.

 Now, there is a real division between the two opinions, of course.
 For it cannot be true that there is a god and also be true that there is no god.
 We seem to be able to agree on that.
 The problem I am addressing is a semantic one.
-Both sides use the definitions that a “believer” is one who believes in God and a “nonbeliever” doesn’t.
-My point is that we are all believers in our personal positions on this question and are thus truly in the same predicament.
-So that part of it is the false dichotomy that inflates the issue to double it’s true size.
+A correct definition of a non-believer is “one who believes there is no god or believes that it is not possible to know whether there is a god.”
+The fact that this description correctly uses the word “believes” demonstrates my point.
+We are all believers in our individual positions on this question and are thus truly in the same predicament.
+So that is the false dichotomy that inflates the issue to double it’s true size.

 Well, So What?